 - Copy of all civilian medical records for the past five years for review (If applicable)

-- NAVMED 1300/2 Medical, Dental, and Educational Suitability Screening Checklist and Worksheet (Fill out personal information only)
+- NAVMED 1300/2 Medical, Dental, and Educational Suitability Screening Checklist and Worksheet (Fill out all yellow highlights)

-- NAVMED 1300/1 Medical, Dental and Educational Suitability Screening for Service and Family Members (Fill out personal information only)
+- NAVMED 1300/1 Medical, Dental and Educational Suitability Screening for Service and Family Members (Fill out all yellow highlights)

 - Dental signature on PART II of NAVMED 1300/1 by civilian and military dentist (bite wings/pantograph and last year of treatment)